baohongz/CancerLinker/README.md

 •	Also we have made sure that the colour of the nodes matches with colour of the cancer study types that are world wide accepted.

 •	We have also implemented the bubble chart, here the user is allowed to click on the link connecting different cancer protiens.
 On clicking on  a particular link connecting two protiens, we compute the common genes that are present in both cancer study id's.
-After computing the common genes, the same is displayed in the form of bubble chart
+After computing the common genes, the same is displayed in the form of bubble chart.

+•	We have also implemented protein images in the bubble chart, here the user is allowed to click on the individual nodes or links in the cancer network.
+If one node in the study network is clicked, then the bubble chart shows all the proteins associated with that study as well as other related studies.
+If one link is clicked, then the common proteins of the 2 nodes in that link will be shown.

+•	The protein images of the bubble chart are taken from this site: http://www.rcsb.org/pdb/home/home.do.
+Some proteins do not have any structured images yet.
+We show an error message for them in the bubble chart.

+•	We call each protein image with an id called PDB id.
+Every gene has some PDB ids.
+We have found a file called pdb.csv where there is a list of human genes and their PDB ids.
+We use this file to call images of proteins.